Woman stands in front of meeting.

 • Policy research, analytics, and communications.

-The MPA requires completion of nine four-semester-hour courses for a total of 36 units, with a cumulative grade-point average of 3.00 or better in courses taken at Golden Gate University that are applicable to the program’s requirements.
+Students must have a cumulative grade-point average of 3.00 or better in courses taken at Golden Gate University that are applicable to the program’s requirements.
 For further information regarding graduation requirements, see Academic Requirements for Graduate Programs.

 Students are expected to possess proficiency in writing to ensure they can be successful in their course of study.
 Students may meet this requirement by satisfying one of the screening criteria listed under the Graduate Writing Proficiency Requirement.